-Acireale is a coastal town on the east of Sicily not far from the city of Catania'.
+Acireale is located on the east of Sicily not far from the city of Catania'.
 It was an important medieval town that got further developed in the 16th and 17th century with the addition of some fine Baroque achitecture.

 Head to the Piazza del Duomo (Cathedral square) to admire some of Acireale's finest buildings which are situated around the square.
 These are the cathedral, the Saint Peter and Paul basilica, the Municipal palace and the Modo palace.

-To see more works by Pietro Paulo Vasta visit the Zalantea art gallery.
+To see more works by Pietro Paulo Vasta visit the Zelantea library and art gallery.
 As well as works by local artists it contains archeaological finds from the area.
+The library contains thousands of books including many rare volumes.

-More Baroque architecture can be seen on the Town Hall as well as a number of palaces in the city including Palazzo Pennisi and Palazzo Modo.
+More Baroque architecture can be seen on the Town Hall on the side of Cathedral Square and also in a number of palaces in the city including Palazzo Pennisi and Palazzo Modo.

 If you wish to follow in Lord Byron's footsteps then head south of the town for the viewpoint of the Belvedere di Santa Caterina with views over the Ionian Sea.
 Another good place for views are the gardens of the Villa Belvedere at the end of corso Umberto I. These pretty gardens have views over the sea and over Mount Etna.